Need a list of things to do when your child is sick? Make caring for sick kids much easier with this helpful reference.

 - Hand sanitizers

 Whew!
-We covered a lot, and unfortunately, it’s all too easy to forget.
-That’s why I wrote this article and created a quick sheet as a reference guide for when it happens again.
+We covered a lot, and unfortunately, this information can be all too easy to forget.
+That’s why I wrote this article as a reference guide for when kids get sick again.